rangle/angular-training-slides/slides/src/content/directives.md

 ## Structural Directives

-Are a way of handling how a component or element renders through the use of the template tag
+A way of handling how a component or element renders through the use of the template tag
 Angular 2 built-in structural directives (ngIf, ngFor and ngSwitch)

 - No square bracket, still an expression binding